Train Your Retail Customer Service Team with Lessonly

 The retail industry is notorious for bad customer service.
 Many of the publicized stories on customer service have to do with poor worker-to-customer communication.
-As a manager or supervisor, it’s your job to make sure these kind of situations are prevented at all costs, and instead, have the great customer service stories be publicized.
+As a manager or supervisor, it’s your job to make sure these kinds of situations are prevented at all costs, and instead, have great customer service stories be publicized.

 Customer Service Skills

 Good customer service skills at a high-level can come naturally to some.
 But when explaining customer service to your team, it’s all in the details.
 Excellent customer service skills are rooted from your businesses’ detailed definition of customer service.
 To define excellent customer service skills, think about the key messaging and values that your company revolves around.
 Then, create long-form and short-form learning material consisting of processes and procedures that encompass those messages and values.